jhumelsine/jhumelsine.github.io/_posts/2023-10-03-facade-design-pattern.md

 Later I realized that in most cases, this is pretty much what must happen.
 The developers of the complicated class have no idea what I need.
 Admittedly, they could have probably done a better job in designing a better interface based upon what the client application may need rather than what they provide.
 But they can never provide an interface that meets all client application needs precisely.

-**Creating your own Façade is a bit of an illusion, but it is also the great power of this design pattern.** You can design a bespoke Façade interface that meets your client application needs precisely.
+**Creating your own Façade is a bit of an illusion, but it is also the great power of this design pattern.**
+You can design a bespoke Façade interface that meets your client application needs precisely.
 You can put as much or as little into your Façade as you desire.
-Start with a Façade interface first and then figure out later how to implement it.
+Start with a Façade interface first.
+Add methods that the client application needs and then later figure out how to implement them.
 If the Façade interface gets too large or loses cohesion, then split it into separate Facades interfaces that each retain their own cohesion.

 If contract interfaces for the dependencies change, then you may be able to absorb those changes in the Façade implementation without having to change the Façade interface or the Client Application.